 Twelve-year-old Marinka dreams of a normal life, where her house stays in one place long enough for her to make friends.
 But her house has chicken legs and moves on without warning.
 The only people Marinka meets are dead, and they disappear when her grandmother, Baba Yaga, guides them through The Gate.
 Marinka wants to change her destiny, but her house has other ideas…

 “Enticing, a little bit dangerous, and thrumming with possibilities.”
 Kiran Millwood Hargrave, author of The Girl of Ink and Stars

-Nominated for the 2019 CILIP Carnegie Medal, shortlisted for Children’s Fiction Book Of The Year in The British Book Awards, shortlisted for the Waterstones Children’s Book Prize 2019, shortlisted in the 2019 Blue Peter Book Awards.
+Shortlisted for the 2019 CILIP Carnegie Medal, shortlisted for Children’s Fiction Book Of The Year in The British Book Awards, shortlisted for the Waterstones Children’s Book Prize 2019, shortlisted in the 2019 Blue Peter Book Awards.
 Waterstones Children’s Book of the Month, a Kirkus Best Book of 2018 and an American Booksellers Association Indies Introduce Selection.
 Book of the Month in The Bookseller, The Guardian and Just Imagine Story Centre.
 Book of the Week in The Sunday Times, The Week Junior and The Phoenix Comic.
 Featured in BookTrust’s Great Books Guide 2018 and part of The Reading Agency’s Summer Reading Challenge 2018.